anthonypdawson/divine-devops-universe/_posts/2025-05-05-constantine.md

 ---

-> **Note**: Constantine's migration serves as a reminder of the importance of visionary leadership and careful planning in large-scale infrastructure overhauls.
+> **Note**: Constantine's migration serves as a reminder that even the most ambitious infrastructure overhauls require careful planning, user buy-in, and a really good logo.
-> For questions, contact `/heaven/support`.
+>
+> For complaints about deprecated PaganOS features, please submit a ticket to `/heaven/support`.
+Response times may vary—eternally.